Omnidirectional domain wall modes protected by fragile topological states: Full-Scale Steady-State Simulation Transmissibility Curve

-We perform full-scale steady-state simulation with sustained harmonic excitation applied at the bottom edge of the model, at a point marking the end of the DW, using a force polarized perpendicularly to the DW.
-To create a transmissibility curve, we normalize the magnitude of displacement sampled at at a point located midway along the DW by the magnitude of displacement of the loaded point.
-The curve, depicted in Fig.~\ref{fig:trans}, shows an attenuation region (marked in pink) in a frequency interval corresponding to the shared BG from the band diagram.
-The distinct modes recognized in the response, i.e., bulk, DW-bound, and edge modes, are color-coded for clarity.
-We also provide illustrations of three eigenstates, each corresponding to one of the above-mentioned mode types (in the plots, we mark the input and output points with a star and a dot, respectively).
+We conduct full-scale steady-state simulations under sustained harmonic excitation for three cases: $60^\circ-$DW, $60^\circ-$DW with defects, and $30^\circ-$ZGDW.
+To ensure a fair comparison, we modify the configuration of the $90^\circ-$ZGDW presented in the main text, adjusting it to have the same number of unit cells in both the fragile and trivial parts as the other two configurations.
+Additionally, we consider a DW inclination of $30^{\circ}$, which is equivalent to the $90^\circ-$ZGDW presented in the main text as justified in earlier sections, for a more similar finite domain configuration.
+In each configuration, harmonic excitation is applied at the bottom edge of the model, at the end of the DW, using a force polarized perpendicular to the DW.
+To create a transmissibility curve, we normalize the displacement magnitude sampled at a point midway along the DW by the magnitude of displacement at the loaded point.
+The resulting curve, depicted in Fig.~\ref{fig:trans}, exhibits an attenuation region (highlighted in pink) within a frequency interval corresponding to the shared BG from the band diagram.
+We also provide illustrations of three eigenstates, each corresponding to one of the DW modes in each configuration.
+In the plots, we mark the input and output points with a star and a dot, respectively.
+The curves reveal slight differences in the transmission spectrum between the cases, particularly in the BG region.
+However, in each case, there are frequencies where a high transmission rate is observed along the DW, evident in the curve and mode shapes provided.